 Monstroid was first released back in 2015.
 Back then it used the Cherry Framework to customise and has some quite basic templates to use.
 As multipurpose WordPress themes went at the time, it was more a collection of theme templates than a fully functional website builder.

 Then, in 2016 Monstroid was updated to be compatible with the all-conquering Elementor.
-It wasn’t built around it as it is now but could play nicely with it so you could use it instead of Cherry if you preferred.
+It wasn’t built around it as it is now but could play nicely with it so you could use it instead of Cherry if you prefer.

 The first version of Monstroid 2 was released in 2017.
 This included a new Power Builder page builder designed by Zemez.
 It worked well enough and along with many more template themes, fleshed out Monstroid 2 a lot more.
 This made it more of a complete multipurpose theme than Monstroid ever was.

-The newer version of Monstroid 2 released in 2018 brought more improvements, including more themes, improvements to Power Builder, more WooCommerce integration, better responsiveness and other back end improvements.
+The newer version of Monstroid 2 released in 2018 brought more improvements, including more themes, improvements to Power Builder, more WooCommerce integration, better responsiveness, and other back end improvements.